RayBenefield/dev-xp/worklog.md

 # Worklog

+## #8

+Went through a lot of the bullet points that needed to be fleshed out.
+I only have about 4 more bullet points to really jump on and then I can start looking at what kind of code I will be setting up for this.
+Something inspired by test runner output or eslint or commitlint or something.
+Pretty colors and stuffz.
+For now though I will take a break before closing out the rough roadmapping issue.

 ## #7

 I added a scope for commit linting for the roadmap in general.
 I think it is